aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 When the user connects to AWS in the Toolkit, a Credentials Provider is requested, which is then used to obtain credentials.
 The toolkit requests a Credentials Provider by checking which credentials provider factories support the provider's credentials type.
 The factories of interest are queried to see which (if any) have the requested Credentials Provider.

-At the this document was written, Shared Credentials are the only supported Credentials.
+At the time this document was written, Shared Credentials are the only supported Credentials.
 Additional credentials providers will reside at [/src/credentials/providers](/src/credentials/providers) as they are implemented.

 ### Shared Credentials Profiles